-It is critical that all low-level concerns are ultimately received by the Principal.
+It is critical that all low-level concerns are ultimately received by the Headteacher.
 Having one recipient of all such concerns should allow any potential patterns of concerning, problematic or inappropriate behaviour to be identified, and ensure that no information is potentially lost.

-It is important that low-level concerns are shared with the Principal as soon as reasonably possible and, in any event, within 24 hours of becoming aware of it (where the concern relates to a particular incident) - although it should also be emphasised that it is never too late to share a low-level concern and a delay should never been seen as a barrier to sharing.

-If the Principal is absent for any reason, low-level concerns should be shared with a clearly identified 'deputy,' who should ensure that they inform the Principal immediately on their return.
-In our school the 'deputy' for low level concerns is the acting assistant headteachers.

-If any low-level concern relates to the behaviour of the Principal it should be dealt with in accordance with paragraph 74 of KCSIE.
+It is important that low-level concerns are shared with the Headteacher as soon as reasonably possible and, in any event, within 24 hours of becoming aware of it (where the concern relates to a particular incident) - although it should also be emphasised that it is never too late to share a low-level concern and a delay should never been seen as a barrier to sharing.
+If the Headteacher is absent for any reason, low-level concerns should be shared with a clearly identified 'deputy,' who should ensure that they inform the Headteacher immediately on their return.
+In our school the Carole Howard - Chairperson of the Governors or a member of the SLT.
+If any low-level concern relates to the behaviour of the Headteacher it should be dealt with in accordance with paragraph 74 of KCSIE.